 I was terrified.
 I didn't think it was enough.
 At his first IEP meeting, there were about ten people in the room.
 I was advocating for more time in school.
-I even expected that they were going to put him to school all day.
-But they wouldn’t.
+But they wouldn’t give it to him.
 Jessica gave me the advice to write a comment on the IEP.
 I’m signing this, but I do not agree with the number of hours my son is getting.
 So, they knew I was not happy with it.

 He started school with three half days a week.
 And the minute he got into school, they were pulling him out for all the services, like occupational therapy and speech.
 So, he did not get enough time with the other kids.
 He learns better when he’s around the other kids.

 After maybe six months, the teacher admitted that it was a problem, and they switched him to five days a week.
 His teacher is wonderful.
 I always keep in good contact with the school.
 I write them notes all the time.
 If anything changes, if I see something.
 It’s constant.
 I have to be in really good communication with the entire staff, so my son will get what he needs.
 Nobody knows a child better than their own mother.
 I was taking prerequisite classes for nursing school, but I paused that because I need to be able to give more time to Ethan.
 He’s getting very good support from school.
 But it’s the advocacy, the persistence, the good communication between me and them—that got us all this stuff my son really needed.

 And I’m very grateful for the services I get from my Navigator, Jessica.
 She’s dropping off books in my mailbox, checking in on us through the app, going to the school meetings with me.
 It really impressed me.